fudge-py/fudge/docs/index.rst

     $ python3.x setup.py install

-This step will convert Fudge using the 2to3 tool.
+This step will convert the Fudge source code using the 2to3 tool.

 .. _distribute: http://packages.python.org/distribute/